 Annual Purchase Limits

 The annual purchase limit is now $10,000 in online I-bonds per Social Security Number.
 For a couple, that’s $20,000 per year.
 Buy online at TreasuryDirect.gov, after making sure you’re okay with their security protocols and user-friendliness.
+You can also buy an additional $5,000 in paper bonds using your tax refund (see IRS Form 8888).
 If you have children, you may be able to buy additional savings bonds by using a minor’s Social Security Number.